Artnoc1/mobile-docs/github-workflow.md

     - Have few hoops in the way of getting things done

-## Milestones
+## Projects

-As our highest level of organisation on GitHub, we use milestones.
-Each milestone either corresponds to an upcoming release, or groups issues related to a theme or major feature.
+As our highest level of organisation on GitHub, we use projects.
+Each project either corresponds to an upcoming release, or groups issues related to a theme or major feature.

-In general, there is always one primary milestone per app, which includes all the issues relevant at the time. **Issues inside milestones are sorted** from highest to lowest priority, and should be worked on in that order.
-Milestones usually have deadlines, which indicate the time at which we want all their issues resolved and closed.
+There usually are several active projects per app, which includes all the issues relevant at the time. **Issues inside projects are sorted** from highest to lowest priority, and should be worked on in that order.
+Project usually have deadlines, which indicate the time at which we want all their issues resolved and closed.

-We try to schedule our work ahead by at least 1-2 weeks using milestones, to make sure things can always keep moving.
+We try to schedule our work ahead by at least a month using projects, to make sure things can always keep moving.

 ## Issues